Grammarly vs Copy.ai vs Jasper: Which Writes Better Emails?

 • Free plan: Includes basic grammar, spelling, and punctuation checks.
 This is sufficient if you’re looking for fundamental error correction.

-• Premium plan: Starting at around $12/month (billed annually), you’ll get access to tone adjustments, clarity suggestions, engagement improvements, and formality level settings—features I consider essential for professional email writing.
+• Grammarly Pro plan: Starting at $12/month (billed annually), you’ll get an access to tone adjustments, clarity suggestions, engagement improvements, and formality level settings—features I consider essential for professional email writing.

 • Business plan: At approximately $15 per user per month, this tier adds team features, centralized billing, style guides, and brand tones, which are particularly valuable if you want consistent communication across your organization.